code420kam/coding_challenge_csv_converter/README.md

 ## HOW TO RUN

 run `npm start` to start the application after you had add `"start": "nodemon src/index.js"` at `scripts` section to your package.json file.
+Now you can go on your explorer and open the url `http://localhost:8000`